 The practice is rated as good for the population group of the working-age people (including those recently retired and students).
+Good

-The needs of the working age population, those recently retired and students had been identified and there were a variety of appointment options available to patients such as on-line booking and extended hours.
+The needs of the working age population, those recently retired and students had been identified and there were a variety of appointment options available to patients.
 The practice offered health checks, travel vaccinations and health promotion advice including on smoking cessation.